joelluellwitz/jl0724/README.md

 * Mention to read the "Note:"s.
 * Maybe mention why not all versions are listed in properties (in pom.xml).
 X Add @Override annotations.
-* See if there is a real tag for "// See method documentation in interface definition."
+X See if there is a real tag for "// See method documentation in interface definition."
 X Search for use of underscores.
 * Attempt to autoformat everything.
 X Look into getter and setter annotations.